How to Make Planning for a Group Holiday Less of a Chore and More Fun!

 - Voting.
 Closer to the date, everyone is to vote on each photo in your own pre-determined scale.
 For example it could be a must do, not fussed but happy to check it out and not interested at all.
 From then on, one person should collate these votes and you’ll be surprised how easy it is from then on to create the itinerary.

-GROUP HOLIDAY PLANNING TIP #7
+PLANNING A GROUP HOLIDAY TIP #7

 Itinerary.
 Creating the itinerary is a crucial part of the planning process.
 Select someone within your group who is organised and fairly methodical to put this together.
 In order to create the ideal itinerary, one should do the following: